djha-skin/tmux-repl-mcp/README.md

 > I have a Lisp REPL running in the other pane (pane 0) of the current window we're in (window 6).
 Please debug the function we're writing together using that REPL.

+It works with way more than just Lisp -- Python shell, Ruby `irb`, and Goose itself are all supported.
+Additional types of REPLs may be specified via environment variable.

 Use it with [Goose](https://github.com/block/goose), Cursor, or any other MCP client to send commands to a running REPL and read back the output with perfect timing — no more guessing how long to `sleep`.